 Low fuel rail pressure and plugged or blocked fuel injectors, filters, or pump

 - Fuel rail: Check the fuel rail’s pressure.
 If the pressure isn’t high enough, that’s a sign your car isn’t getting the amount of fuel it needs, which can trigger the P0171 code.

 - Fuel injectors, filters, or pump: Check to see if these parts are plugged up or blocked, which would keep the right amount of fuel from reaching the engine.

 O2 sensors monitor any unburned or fuel that gets into the exhaust.
 If an oxygen sensor isn’t sending the correct signal to the computer, that will cause an issue and can trigger a P0171 code.

 Other sensors to inspect

 You can also check for faulty coolant temperature sensors and other engine monitoring sensors.

 How do you fix code P0171?

-If the cause has a simple solution that you know you can tackle on your own, like reconnecting a disconnected hose, make sure your Check Engine light goes off after reconnecting it, and that everything seems to be working normally.
+If the cause has a simple solution that you know you can tackle on your own, like reconnecting a disconnected hose, make sure your Check Engine light goes off after reconnecting it, your car’s rough idle is gone, and that everything seems to be working normally.